AliceLR/megazeux/arch/msvc/README.txt

 BUILDING MEGAZEUX WITH MICROSOFT VISUAL STUDIO

-This document covers the rationale and caveats regarding MegaZeux compilation with Microsoft's Visual C++ 2008 compiler (henceforth MSVC).
+This document covers the rationale and caveats regarding MegaZeux compilation with Microsoft's Visual C++ 2010 Beta 1 compiler (henceforth MSVC).

 RATIONALE